Samuel Grauer’s Home Page

 Biography

 I am an Assistant Professor in the Department of Mechanical Engineering at Penn State.
-My research group focuses on inverse problems in optical diagnostics, developing advanced methods for data assimilation, flow reconstruction, non-destructive testing and evaluation, and large-scale nonlinear uncertainty quantification.
+My research group studies inverse problems in optical diagnostics, with a focus on flow reconstruction, non-destructive testing and evaluation, and large-scale uncertainty quantification for nonlinear and chaotic systems.

-- Particle image and tracking velocimetry (PIV and PTV)
+- Particle image and tracking velocimetry (PIV and PTV), including digital in-line holography (DIH) PTV

-- Background-oriented schlieren (BOS) and other quantitative schlieren techniques
+- Background-oriented schlieren (BOS) and other quantitative schlieren methods

 - Absorption and emission spectroscopy